 - The ProMelt Mat/Cable and its control must be placed on a dedicated power supply from the circuit breaker panel. - The ProMelt Mat/Cable is a resistance heating system and should be considered as a continuous load for branch circuit sizing purposes. - The circuit breaker must open all ungrounded conductors at the same time.
-A GFCI type (typically Class B, 30 mA trip) is required to directly protect the ProMelt Mat/Cable.

-- Circuit breaker size and circuit wiring should be designed to 125 percent of heating mat load:

-- -20 amp circuit for load up to 16 amps

-- -30 amp circuit for load up to 24 amps

-- -40 amp circuit for load up to 32 amps

-- -50 amp circuit for load up to 40 amps

-- -70 amp circuit for load up to 50 amps

-- Follow NEC, CEC, and local code guidelines for branch circuit wiring, conduit, and junction box installations.
+A GFEP type (typically 30 mA trip) is required to directly protect the ProMelt Mat/Cable. - Circuit breaker size and circuit wiring should be designed to 125 percent of heating mat load: - -20 amp circuit for load up to 16 amps - -30 amp circuit for load up to 24 amps - -40 amp circuit for load up to 32 amps - -50 amp circuit for load up to 40 amps - -70 amp circuit for load up to 50 amps - Follow NEC, CEC, and local code guidelines for branch circuit wiring, conduit, and junction box installations.
 Outdoor and underground junction boxes and conduit must meet rain tight or watertight requirements as required.

-Insulation is not recommended underneath your slab.
+Insulation is not recommended underneath snow melt or exterior heated areas if vehicular traffic will be present as compression of the insulation may occur over time.
 Improper type or use may cause cracking of the slab and possible damage to the ProMelt Mat/Cable.